Unlocking the Secrets of Construction Company Multiples

 Now, let’s imagine a scenario where we have an Electrical Construction company with an EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) of $1,000,000.

-Based on the mean EBITDA multiple of 4.6x, we can estimate the value of the company.
+Based on a mean EBITDA multiple of 4.6x, we can estimate the company’s value.

 We multiply the EBITDA ($1,000,000) by the mean multiple (4.6x):